AliSiddique/transformers/README.md

-# pytorch-transformer
-Attention is all you need implementation
+# Implementing "Attention is all you need" by Ashish Vasvani et al

-YouTube video with full step-by-step implementation: https://www.youtube.com/watch?v=ISNdQcPhsts

-# transformers